DawdleDiscord/DawdleDiscord.github.io/_pages/dawdlebot.md

 `~trivia leaderboard` shows the current leaderboard of trivia streaks.

+`~daily` Claims your dawdle daily if you have sent at least 10 messages in basement/parlor and have not claimed your daily since 00:00:00 UTC time.

 `~inventory` to see your item inventory from lootboxes.

 `~inventory info <item>` shows information about `item`.